 Project: There will be a term project that will involve application of multiple image analysis techniques on different data sets.
 Project topics will be related to the case studies that we will discuss toward the end of the semester.
-I prefer you to work in groups for the project.
+You will work in groups for the project.